 Register with us, if you’re feeling confused, stressed, or unsure about what to do next, you don’t have to face it alone.

-We’re with you right from the start by helping you understand the situation clearly.
-We will guide you on how to lodge complaint in SCORES, showing you what’s important and what’s not, and supporting you every step of the way until it’s all done.
+We will guide you on how to file a complaint, explain what’s important and what’s not, and support you every step of the way until the process is complete.

 Whether it’s gathering the right information, knowing where to bring up your issue, or just getting things straight when things feel messy, we’re here the whole time.